Marathon Training: What Is Zone 4 / Threshold?

 Avoid These Pitfalls:

-If you push into Zone 5, you miss the sustained benefits of threshold training
+• Pacing Too Hard: If you push into Zone 5 you miss the sustained benefits of threshold training

 Zone 4 should be treated with respect.
 It is not just another workout.
-It is a skill session for racing.
+It is a skill based session that teaches you how to stay strong when the pace rises and how to hold control when your marathon demands it most.

 Zone 4 vs Other Training Zones